davidanderson3/narrow-down/README.md

 ### Eventbrite integration
 The Eventbrite proxy performs a location-first search so the Discover button can surface concerts without exposing your token to the browser:
 1. Calls the Express proxy at `/api/eventbrite` with your latitude, longitude, a default 100-mile radius, and a 14-day window.
 The proxy converts the radius to Eventbrite's `within` parameter, persists a rolling 24-hour cache keyed by location and start date, and accepts either the server-side token or a manually supplied one.
-2. Limits results to Eventbrite's music category (`categories=103`) and sorts events by date before returning them to the client.
+2. Aggregates Eventbrite's live music category (`categories=103`) and comedy subcategory (`subcategories=3004`), then sorts events by date before returning them to the client.
 3. Normalizes responses into a lightweight shape (name, venue, datetime, ticket URL) that the front end renders directly.

 When Eventbrite asks for credentials, supply the **personal OAuth token** (labelled "private token" in their UI) that appears under **Account Settings → Developer → Your personal token**.
 The classic API key/secret pair does not authorize the Events Search endpoint, so the proxy will return HTTP 401 if you paste those values.
 You can also set the same personal token in `EVENTBRITE_API_TOKEN`, `EVENTBRITE_OAUTH_TOKEN`, or `EVENTBRITE_TOKEN` on the backend to avoid entering it in the browser.